Introduction

 Ethernet Interface

-The on-board Ethernet port supports Ethernet 10 Mbps transmission speed that helps a computer to communicate and control this module easily.
-There are two basic network configurations for this board/can be used in two ways.
+The onboard Ethernet port supports Ethernet 10 Mbps transmission speed that helps a computer to communicate and control this module easily.

-- Direct connection to Local Area Network(LAN) via common straight through Ethernet cable.
+You can connect the module to Local Area Network(LAN) via a common straight-through Ethernet cable.

 Relay Contacts